Derrick Goh: Career

-Politics
+Political career

 Goh was fielded in the 2020 general election to contest in Nee Soon Group Representation Constituency (GRC), on the People's Action Party's ticket against the Progress Singapore Party.
 His running mates were K. Shanmugam, Louis Ng, Faishal Ibrahim, and Carrie Tan.
 On 11 July 2020, Goh and team were declared to be elected to represent Nee Soon GRC in the 14th Parliament of Singapore, garnering 61.9% of the valid votes.